 As the main page for the government of the Netherlands, this resource provides information about the president and government councils.
 The site also contains information on government-related press releases and contemporary news updates.

 The Medicines Evaluation Board (MEB) assesses and guards the efficacy, safety, and quality of both human and veterinary medicinal products.
 The MEB is the primary source of information on new medicinal products, new applications, and current risk information in the Netherlands.

 The Ministry of Economic Affairs is in charge of policy development to create a sustainable, competitive business environment in the Netherlands.
-Specific focus is placed on agriculture and energy, as well on a balance between ecology and economy.
+Specific focus is placed on agriculture and energy, as well as on a balance between ecology and economy.
 This site contains relevant information for the agriculture, biotechnology, and energy industries.

 Statistics Netherlands (CBS) provides statistics for the country as well as for the European Union.
 The categories of data figures include labor and income, economy, society, and regional statistics.
 The website also provides news, publications, articles based on the different statistical categories.
 In addition, there are interactive infographics that users can utilize to experiment with data about economic indicators and the business cycle.

 As a government agency, the Netherlands Foreign Investment Agency (NFIA) provides information and practical assistance to international investors who want to enter the Netherlands' market.
 The NFIA introduces corporate investors to a variety of Dutch networks and service suppliers in business, to government authorities at national and regional levels, and to academic and private sector consultants.
-The NFIA site provides information on the economic environment of Netherlands, descriptions of specific industries, news reports, and explanations of NFIA services.
+The NFIA site provides information on the economic environment of the Netherlands, descriptions of specific industries, news reports, and explanations of NFIA services.